-- The School Nurse will help determine who are close contacts to the positive or symptomatic student or staff. - The close contacts will be isolated and sent home until COVID-19 is confirmed or other diagnosis is confirmed.
-The school may require a healthcare provider's release to return to school/work. - If COVID-19 is confirmed, the school nurse will advise close contacts (6/15 rule, masked or un-masked) to self-quarantine for 14 days from exposure (see CDC time frames) and monitor their health closely. (refer to page 19) - School nurse will communicate that a representative from the Alabama Department of Public Health may be contacting them. - Aggressively clean and disinfect per CDC guidance (see cleaning and disinfecting guidance).
+- The School Nurse will help determine who are close contacts to the positive or ill student or staff with the major COVID-19 sympton of new loss of sense of tatse or smell.
+These close contacts will be sent home (6/15 rule, masked or un-masked). - School nurse will communicate that a representative from the Alabama Department of Public Health may be contacting them. - Aggressively clean and disinfect per CDC guidance (see cleaning and disinfecting guidance).